 - Eligible for the Pre-Master's program are students who have a Bachelor's degree from a university institution of higher education that is accredited by the NVAO (the Accreditation Organization of the Netherlands and Flanders), a Bachelor's degree from a non-university institution of higher education that is accredited by the NVAO or an equivalent degree. - 2.
 In addition, candidates need to demonstrate their proficiency in English in one of the ways mentioned in article 6.2. - 3.
 To start the Master's program after finishing the Pre-Master's program, candidates need to demonstrate their proficiency in Dutch in one of the ways mentioned in the Education and Examination Regulations of the Master's program. - 4.
 In order to be considered for admission, a written application must be submitted to the School's Board of Examiners.
 The Board of Examiners decides on the basis of the required diplomas, the corresponding subjects (which can be submitted by means of the transcript of records or list of grades) and, if applicable, the results of one of the language proficiency tests mentioned in article 6.2, if a candidate can be admitted. - 5.
-To start the Pre-Master's program in September, the candidate's application must be submitted no later than 1 April (for non-EEA students) or 1 July (for EEA students) prior to the start of the Pre-Master's program. - 6.
 Depending on the study program that the candidate has completed, he or she can be exempted from certain courses.
 A decision on this matter is provided in writing by the Board of Examiners.